marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 # Introduction

-Origins of the BGP Origin attribute stem from times when BGP was not the only full internet routing protocol, and was slowly replacing EGP ({{egp}}).
+Origins of the BGP Origin attribute stem from times when BGP was not the only full internet routing protocol, and was slowly replacing EGP ({{-egp}}).
 First seen in the first published BGP draft as the Direction field in the UPDATE message (see {{Section 3.4 of -bgp-experimental}}), later refined into the Origin attribute (see {{Section 5 of -first-bgp-with-origin-attribute}}) with just three values: IGP, EGP and Incomplete.

-While the attribute itself has been long established, even in 1995 in {{legacy-bgp}}, it is not being formally specified to be used for best route selection.
-Instead, using the origin attribute was suggested in {{bgp-is-better-than-egp}} to be used as an indicator of better route, together with AS Path Length and more criteria.
+While the attribute itself has been long established, even in 1995 in {{-legacy-bgp}}, it is not being formally specified to be used for best route selection.
+Instead, using the origin attribute was suggested in {{-bgp-is-better-than-egp}} to be used as an indicator of better route, together with AS Path Length and more criteria.

 It's hard to dig through the archives to find out what happened when and why,